-The parliament of the Republic of Malta has the ultimate authority over the country’s national debt the ruling party in the parliament also runs the administration of the government and the Ministry of Finance is responsible for setting the administration’s annual budget.
+The parliament of the Republic of Malta has the ultimate authority over the country’s national debt.
+The ruling party in parliament also runs the administration of the government and the Ministry of Finance is responsible for setting the administration’s annual budget.

 The Ministry of Finance department that is specifically tasked with managing the national debt is the Treasury.
-The Central Bank of Malta has the task of actually selling debt instruments on behalf of the government.
+The Central Bank of Malta has the task of selling debt instruments on behalf of the government.

-Since the Maltese government very rarely issues debt instruments and so it isn’t worth the cost and the effort for any bank to set up a specialist Treasury division.
+Since the Maltese government very rarely issues debt instruments, it isn’t worth the cost for a bank to set up a specialist Treasury division.
 The Central Bank of Malta, therefore, acts as an agent on behalf of the government of Malta and transmits its securities directly to the open market.

-The government of Malta needs short term financing to bridge the irregular pace of its income.
+The government of Malta needs short-term financing to bridge the irregular pace of its income.
 Although the government is currently paying down its debt, it does occasionally need to refinance maturing debt instruments.
-So the government of Malta needs:

 - Short-term financing